loricooperhdf/HDFGroup.github.io/documentation/hdf5-docs/release_specifics/sw_changes_1.8.md

 H5PLset_loading_state
 H5PLget_loading_state
-For preliminary documentation, see “New HDF5 APIs Provide Programmatic Control of Dynamic Plugins.”
+For preliminary documentation, see New HDF5 APIs Provide Programmatic Control of Dynamic Plugins.
 Final documentation is anticipated in July 2015.
 In the C++ Interface